xpack/web-doxygen/website/docs/api/classes/clangtuparser.md

 ## Description {#details}

-<p>Clang parser object for a single translation unit, which consists of a source file and the directly or indirectly included headers.</p>
+Clang parser object for a single translation unit, which consists of a source file and the directly or indirectly included headers.

-<p>Definition at line 24 of file <a href="/web-doxygen/docs/api/files/src/clangparser-h">clangparser.h</a>.</p>
+Definition at line 24 of file <a href="/web-doxygen/docs/api/files/src/clangparser-h">clangparser.h</a>.

 <div class="doxySectionDef">